For any kid attending a British comprehensive school between 1971 and 1977, Richard Allen’s Skinhead books were required reading.

 “The exploited kids were his passport to fame”.
 Donny Osmond clone Bobby Sharp is hyped into the charts by a team of pro-Lolitas who roam the country’s coffee bars conning the kids.

-But Sharp is upstaged on a live TV show by ex-skinhead band Johnny Holland and The Jolly Green Men who adventures continue in . . .
+But Sharp is upstaged on a live TV show by ex-skinhead band Johnny Holland and The Jolly Green Men whose adventures continue in . . .

-After their manager dissuades them from a bit of retrogressive racial violence, Johnny writes Aggro Addict, a paean to skinheadery which makes the Top Ten.
+After their manager dissuades them from a bit of retrogressive racial violence, Johnny writes Aggro Addict, a tribute to skinheadery which makes the Top Ten.

 Here Allen froths at the mouth.

-Terry is a skinhead girl who gets mixed up with some wrong ‘uns at a folk festival.
+The heroine of Sorts, Terry Hurdy is depicted as a fundamentally decent skinhead girl who gets mixed up with some wrong ‘uns at a folk festival.
 She isn’t too keen on the “drug dependence that seemed to infiltrate through every strata of folk”.

 Sorts is Allen the racist at his foulest.